 Optimality in Biological and Artificial Networks?
 (INNS Series of Texts, Monographs, and Proceedings Series)

 Why Intelligent Design Fails: A Scientific Critique of the New Creationism

 Erdos Number: 2 (2009 Synthese paper with Jeff Shallit; Jeff has an Erdos Number of 1)

 Photo credit in a documentary, PBS Nova’s ‘Judgment Day’.
 Expand “Broadcast Credits” and look under “Archival Material”.

 Diane J. Blackwood is currently working as a programmer for the Avida-ED project at Michigan State University.
-Avida-ED is educational software that instantiates evolution via the Avida artificial life platform.
+Avida-ED is award-winnning educational software that instantiates evolution via the Avida artificial life platform.
+(The most recent award is from the ISAL 2017 conference, where the web version of Avida-ED that Diane has been working on won for “Educational Software”.)
 Diane implemented the front-end for version 3, which makes a web application out of the program, solving a large number of cross-platform compatibility issues.
 Diane holds a doctoral degree in wildlife and fisheries sciences from Texas A&M University, a masters in biomedical engineering, and two bachelors degrees, one in electrical engineering and the other in zoology.
 She did post-doctoral research at the University of California at Davis, looking at effects of noise on lekking sage grouse with Gail Patricelli.